hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 + *Mechanism Portfolio and Perusall Activities*: No extensions to deadlines are available.
 Simply submit a good faith effort on all items by the deadline.
 + *Checkpoints*: Submission window may be extended by spending a token.
 No other extensions are available.
-+ *AEPs*: There is only one deadline for AEP's: **Monday, July 19th, 2021 at 5 pm** Otherwise you simply submit your work when it is ready to be graded (subject to weekly limits).
++ *IPs*: There is only one deadline for IP's: **Monday, July 19th, 2021 at 5 pm** Otherwise you simply submit your work when it is ready to be graded (subject to weekly limits).
 This deadline will not be extended.

 ## Intellectual Property